JunctionAt/JunctionPVP/Design.md

     Requires WorldGuard flag 'pvp' to be set to allow for pvp regions.

     Friendly Fire can be disabled/enabled per team.
-Only effects PVP region (ie, arenas will work elsehwere)
+Only effects PVP region (ie, arenas will work elsewhere)

 Joining Teams: